Column: After a memorable Series, baseball must come clean

 This has been going on all season.

-Something is going on, for sure, and we can only hope it's merely tighter stitching and not something far more insidious: a bunch of chemically enhanced sluggers who've found a way around baseball's anti-doping rules.
+Something's going on, for sure, and we can only hope it's merely tighter stitching and not something far more insidious: a bunch of chemically enhanced sluggers who've found a way around baseball's anti-doping rules.

 The worst thing baseball could do is bury its head in the sand, as it did before while Barry Bonds, Mark McGwire & Co. were undermining the record book.